 PSO data are also tied to the Local Education Agency (LEA) Application for Federal Funds for Special Education.
 School districts must develop a plan to maintain or improve PSO in their application.

-To gather PSO data, school districts conduct a phone survey each year, reaching out to former students one year after they exited high school.
+To gather PSO data from all former students who were receiving special education services at the time they exited high school, school districts conduct a phone survey each year.
 CCTS offers technical support to school districts as they conduct the Post-School Survey, and provides state and district-level data reports after the survey closes.